Menaga1422/knn-algorithm/README.md

-	• KNN is a algorithm that classifies data points based on the points that are most similar to it.
+	• K-Nearest Neighbour is one of the simplest Machine Learning algorithms based on Supervised Learning technique.KNN is a algorithm that classifies data points based on the points that are most similar to it.
 	• Algorithm that stores all available cases and classifies new cases based on similarity measure (distance functions)
 ## The KNN Algorithm:
 	1.Load the data